maxashoka3/EDA-Global-Terrorism-Dataset/README.md

 ## Story telling through Visualization:
-We have done ultiple manupulaiton and done multiple visualization based on the need of the special charts to discover the pattern and trends.
-We have used heatmap, bar graph with single axis and with twin axis, single line graph and multiple line graph, Pie Chart, Area Graph, pair plot and so on.
+We have done multiple manipulations and multiple visualizations based on the need for unique charts to discover patterns and trends.
+We have used heatmap, a bar graph with a single axis and with twin axis, single line graph and multiple line graph, Pie Chart, Area Graph, a pair plot and so on.
 ## Challenges faced
 * Handling huge dataset